welives/blog/docs/front-end/engineering/vant/create.md

 export default defineAppConfig({
   haha: 'i am defined in app.config.ts',
   apiSecret: undefined,
-  appName: 'what is this app'
+  appName: 'what is this app',
 })
 ```